 Depending on the school and the level of the class, precalculus can cover many different topics of varying difficulty.
 Algebraic manipulation, functions, trigonometry, vectors, and many other subjects are important for classes that come after precalculus (like calculus!)
 I am familiar with all of the topics in precalculus, and I can motivate the topics by explaining when they are used in other math classes.

 I took an engineering statistics class in college, and I have used statistics for other classes/projects.
-I have a good understanding of probability, linear regression, inference, etc. I can help with AP statistics at the high-school level and introductory statistics at the college-level.
+I have a good understanding of probability, linear regression, inference, etc. I can help with AP statistics at the high school level and introductory statistics at the college level (freshman/sophomore classes).

 When I help with SAT Math, I like to focus on several things.
 One topic of interest is specific flavors of problems - there are strategies for the common types of problems (weird symbols as operations, algebraic manipulation of systems, geometry, etc.) that show up all the time.
 I also like to focus on converting problem statements to mathematical equations or expressions.
 I also recommend 1 or 2 practice tests per week over the course of at least a month.
 Starting one week out wont work!